Go to the Students section

 For a full sexual health screen, there are services are available in Oxford.
 See Oxfordshire Sexual Health Service.

-If you are applying for an extension of more than one week and have been seen by the surgery for an illness or ongoing medical problem, then the doctor should be able to write a certificate for you.
+If you are applying for an extension and have been seen by the surgery for an illness or ongoing medical problem, then the doctor should be able to write a certificate for you.
 You can request a certificate by submitting an online eConsult consultation.

 If you are unwell on the day of your exam, please submit an online eConsult consultation.